Custom Image Elements

 }

-Let's create a new Element "titled-image-block"
+Let's create a new Element `"titled-image-block"` which renders an `<img>` with a title attribute.

-type definition that includes a title
+Here's an `Element` type definition that includes a `title` property:

 export type TitledImageBlockElement = {